 The main NLP tasks

-NLP is a complex field with different sub-fields.
+The main task of NLP is to understand and generate human language using computational models.
+However, Natural Language Processing is a complex field with different sub-fields.
 There are three main NLP tasks:

 Natural Language Understanding (NLU): This is the process of extracting meaning from text or speech.
 NLU involves understanding the context of a text or conversation and extracting information from it.